-If you build your own Docker image, substitute myrally for rallyforge/rally in the commands below.
+If you build your own Docker image, substitute myrally for xrally/xrally-openstack in the commands below.

-The Rally Docker image is configured to store local settings and the database in the user's home directory.
+The Rally Docker image is configured to store the database in the user's home directory - /home/rally/data/rally.sqlite.
 For persistence of these data, you may want to keep this directory outside of the container.
-This may be done via the following steps:
+This may be done via 2 ways: